Yashsbg/Virtual-paint/README.md

 # Virtual-paint

-An openCV project which captures object of certain color in realtime webcam video and draws that colour on screen as the object is moved.
+An openCV project which detects object of certain color in realtime webcam video and draws that colour on screen as the object is moved.